gianarb/gianarb.github.com/_posts/2018-02-09-the-development-balance.markdown

 categories: [post]
 changefreq: monthly
 tags: [book]
+summary: "My daily job as a developer is to find the right balance about everything.
+I would like to share what I think about this topic because the decisions that you take writing a system are the result of the software itself.
+So you should care about them."
 img: /img/k8s-up-and-running.jpg
 ---
 My daily job as a developer other than programming is about finding the right